marawanthedev/graphql-backend-API/README.md

 ## Build a GRAPHQL API

 1. Create a GraphQL endpoint on (/graphql) and multiple queries for comments, posts, post with an option for sort column.
-Consume data the API endpoints provided in
+Consume data from the API endpoints provided in
 	- Comments endpoint – https://jsonplaceholder.typicode.com/comments
 	- View Single Post endpoint – https://jsonplaceholder.typicode.com/posts/{post_id}
 	- View All Posts endpoint – https://jsonplaceholder.typicode.com/posts